 (There are several similarly-named providers, but we're talking about the service based at SafeVPN.com, and not SafeVPN.net or SaferVPN.com.)

-The SafeVPN website looks like it's been thrown together in a hurry.
+The SafeVPN website looks like it's been thrown together in a hurry - there's none of the professionalism here that you'd see from ExpressVPN or NordVPN.
 Feature descriptions feel like they've been cut and pasted from somewhere else, so for example the company says it's easy to use because there are 'no parental controls to set up and maintain' (much like almost every other VPN, then).
 Key stats such as network size aren't clearly displayed, while others vary depending where you look (the service protects up to three devices, says the front page, correctly; no, it's five, says the Features page, mistakenly).

 - Want to try SafeVPN?
 Check out the website here

 Elsewhere, prices are confused, with different figures on the Pricing and the signup pages.
 Navigation hasn't been fully thought through, so for example once you've clicked through to the Buy page, you're automatically redirected there, even if you try to return to the main page.)

 Perhaps worst, although SafeVPN claims that it 'works on all popular platforms', with Android and iOS pages and links to 'Download from the App Store', neither worked for us.
 Later, once we had signed up with the Windows client, our web account page admitted that 'SafeVPN for Mobile' was 'coming soon', not available right now, as the rest of the website claims.
 That's very deceptive, and leaves us wondering why we should believe another word the SafeVPN website says.

 While these are very important issues, SafeVPN does have some small plus points.
 We were surprised to see support available by phone, for instance, as well as email and live chat.